How Gorillas Sleep. Exploring the Sleeping Habits of Gorillas

 While sleeping, gorillas, like us, may snore and shift positions, indicating their similarities with human sleep behaviours.
 It is also likely that some gorillas are light sleepers with others being deep sleepers - again, just like us.

-Threats to Gorilla Sleep
+Threats To Gorilla Sleep

 There are numerous threats to good sleep for gorillas.
 Unfortunately, most of these are human-driven factors.
 Habitat loss especially through deforestation leads to increased stress levels, which is not good for sleep and rest.